JustinMurtagh29/MPI_Pipeline/README.md

 cd YOUR_DIRECTORY
 ```

-You will be prompted for a username & password here, use github account
+You will be prompted for a username & password here.
+Use your GitHub account.
 ```
 git submodule init
 git submodule update
-matlab -nosplash -nodesktop
 ```

-Now open/run exampleUsage.m once you have edited to to your needs.
+Now edit exampleUsage.m to your needs with `nano exampleUsage.m`.
+Save the file
+by pressing Control+X and then 'Y' for "yes".

+Finally, start matlab with `matlab -nosplash -nodesktop` and launch the
+pipeline with `exampleUsage();`.